ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 Cannon is designed to prove the correctness of a particular state transition that emulates a MIPS32 machine.
 Cannon does not guarantee that the MIPS32 instructions correctly implement the program that the user intends to prove.
-As a result, Cannon's use as a Fault Proof system inherently depends on some extent on the correctness of the compiler used to generate the MIPS32 instructions over which Cannon operates.
+As a result, Cannon's use as a Fault Proof system inherently depends to some extent on the correctness of the compiler used to generate the MIPS32 instructions over which Cannon operates.

 To illustrate this concept, suppose that a user intends to prove simple program `input + 1 = output`.